SEPI-BHR/MPL_Course_Final_Project_NSVD/README.md

 ## How to run the project
 ### Requirements:
-- You can run these notebooks in kaggle, which does not need to install anything, but keep in moind because of th GPU limitations you need to run with small dataset.
+- You can run these notebooks in kaggle, which does not need to install anything, but keep in mind because of th GPU limitations you need to run with small dataset.
 - For local run, if you have enough GPU, the required packages are mentioned in `requirement.txt`file
 ```
 python3 -m pip install -r requirements.txt --user